 After all, moderates aren’t tolerated by voters anymore.
 Both political parties have “taken harder-line positions for and against abortion rights”.
 Trump had to choose sides.
 As former White House Press Secretary, Ari Fleischer, said recently, “There used to be a middle”, but now candidates must choose sides in an increasingly polarizing political environment.

-I can’t help noticing that his hard-core conservativism seems to be timed with election campaigning, and that’s the thing that troubles me about him.
+I can’t help noticing that his hard-core conservativism seems to be timed with election campaigning, and that’s one of the things that troubles me about him.
 So, I began wondering today: what are his long-standing convictions?
-From my reading, I would say populism, authoritarianism, and nationalism.
-Let’s take a closer look at those threads of Donald Trump’s political life.Continue reading “God Will Not Be Mocked; His Purpose Will Be Accomplished Among Us”
+From my reading, I would say populism, authoritarianism, and nationalism, so let’s take a closer look at those threads of Donald Trump’s political life.Continue reading “God Will Not Be Mocked; His Purpose Will Be Accomplished Among Us”